 As technology continues to expand, we share our private lives more and more online.
 This leaves the door wide open for identity theft.
 Almost every aspect of most of our lives is shared online.
 What restaurant are we dining at, who we are with, when is our next vacation.
 We share these updates mindlessly.
 Identity theft has become so commonplace that almost anyone can be accused.
-If you are falsely accused of identity theft, contact a Philadelphia identity theft attorney immediately.
+If you are falsely accused of identity theft, contact a Philadelphia criminal defense attorney immediately.
 Unwarranted charges can cause havoc to your reputation, career, and family.
 We are here to clear your name.

 Wanting to share our lives and memories with our loved ones is great and the internet makes it so easy.
 It is still important to be mindful of what you are posting and who you allow to see your accounts.
 It takes no time for a hacker to get into your account.
 Our open internet connections make it easy for someone to use our WiFi to try and hide their tracks and put blame on you.
 Do not make it even easier for them by oversharing on social media.
 The following highlights a few types of identity theft you should be aware of:

 Takeover Existing Account